 Propagation is a big part of what we do in Suffolk.
-Growing and propagating plants gives us the opportunity to raise money, and fulfill our aim of teaching and plant conservation.
-The plants we raise at our monthly propagation sessions, we sell at events and plant fairs.
+Growing and propagating plants gives us the opportunity to raise money and fulfill our aim of teaching and plant conservation.
+Many of the plants we raise, we sell at events and plant fairs.
 We are committed to ‘Conserving Plants Through Cultivation’.
 We run a number of conservation projects within the group, details of which you will find below.

 This scheme is run by the national office and operates across the country.
 Members can register a plant they are growing in their own garden, if it is rare.
 Rare is defined as being available at 2 or fewer nurseries as listed in the RHS Plantfinder.
 It’s an opportunity for ‘hands on’ plant conservation.
 For more details, see the National Office Plant Guardian page.

 Both these genera are propagated by splitting up the bulbs or ‘twin-scaling’.
 We teach this technique each year in June.
 Rare bulbs of both genera have be tracked down, twin scaled and sold at events.
 The projects have been based on two breeders, Engleheart and Backhouse, with both narcissus breeders and snowdrops that have a particular connection to Suffolk just some of the project themes.

 Alan Shipp NCH taught us how to scoop bulbs, and the pictures below show our results.
 It took several years to achieve the flowering size bulbs in the picture.